-This is why we are writing this post for you today – below are 7 steps that will springboard you into planning mode, and they will quickly and easily tell you what to start thinking about now and why – without over complicating it.
-The rest will come to you as a natural progression, but here’s the most crucial of essentials that will help you get a firm grip on the new situation.
-Once you got this the rest should make more sense!
+This is why we are writing this post – below are 7 steps that will springboard you into planning mode, and they will quickly and easily tell you what to start thinking about now and why – without overcomplicating it.
+The rest will come to you naturally, but here’s the essentials which will help you get a firm grip.
+Once you got this the rest makes sense!

-First do some basic research on what things are expected to costs, then be sure to sit down together and as a couple decide what is a reasonable amount to spend on this day.
-It is a very special day, but it is also just one day… and there is a long happily ever after which will also require some big spending.
+Research what things are expected to cost.
+Sit down together and decide -as a team- what is a reasonable figure to spend.
+It is a special day, but it is also one day… and there is a long happily ever after which will also require spending.

-- Set up a spreadsheet with all the big and small wedding elements that you plan to include.
-We actually did this for you already – grab your copy of the Budget Planner here
+- Create a spreadsheet with all elements that you want to include.
+(We actually did this for you already – grab your copy of the Budget Planner here)

-- Budget-Guestlist-Venue are three factors that go hand in hand – what you can spend on one is determined of the other.
-Their individual budgets may need to be established more or less at the same time.
+- Budget-Guestlist-Venue are three factors that go hand in hand.
+Their individual budgets needs to be established more or less at the same time.

-- Contrary to belief, a bigger budget or a bigger guest list doesn’t mean a better wedding.
+- A large budget and large guest list doesn’t mean a greater wedding.
 What makes the wedding great is the atmosphere, shared love and the meaningful gathering to celebrate your commitment.

 2: Find a venue

-The venue you choose will determine a lot of other details, so a firm venue plan is the second essential step!
+The venue you choose will determine a lot of other details, so firming up on venue is the second essential step!

-- After determining your budget, start researching and visit venues.
-Have a basic idea of number of guests, seasonal preferences and if you want it to be outdoor or indoors.
+- Once a budget has been figured out, research and visit venues.
+Have a basic idea of number of guests, preferred date and if you want it to be outdoor or indoors.

-- See at least 3 different venues before you make your decision – unless everything seems to fall into place earlier.
+- See at least 3 different venues unless everything seems to fall into place earlier.